ilyavf/tx-builder/README.md

 - [] an example of other than Bitcoin-specific implementation

 ## Release Notes:
+- 0.7.1 Added `hashFromBuffer` to the main export.
 - 0.7.0 Restructured main index.
 Added a build.
 - 0.6.4 Added example of how to create a coinbase transaction.
 - 0.6.0 Added network argument to voutScript.
 Added API docs.